CraftAcademyLabs/ca_course/bmi_challenge/bmi_challenge.md

 **Body mass index (BMI) is a simple tool that is generally used to estimate the total amount of body fat.**

-In this challenge we will write a program that calculates a individuals BMI index.
+In this challenge we will write a Javascript program that calculates a individuals BMI index.

 ### How To Calculate BMI